- Use of SEO strategies to increase traffic to your website

 Consider what would be the most important thing to your company.
 Some things to consider:

 Is your website brand new and has very few links to it?
 In that case, your overall website score would be lower.
-In this case, ranking for keywords with medium to hard difficulty score would be much harder.
-If you have a well-established website, you'd have more chance to crack into harder terms.
+In this case, ranking for keywords with medium to hard difficulty scores would be much harder.
+If you have a well-established website, you'd have more chances to crack into harder terms.